tulliolo/mobybolt/guide/system/configuration.md

   $ exit
   ```

-- Log in again with user `admin`
+- Log in again with user `satoshi`

 You can no longer log in with a password.
-User `admin` is the only user that has the necessary SSH keys, no other user can log in remotely.
+User `satoshi` is the only user that has the necessary SSH keys, no other user can log in remotely.

 {: .important}
 Backup your SSH keys!
 You will need to attach a screen and keyboard to your MobyBolt PC if you lose them.